subvisual/blog/pages/posts/2017/03-march/102-the-pain-of-testing-with-3rd-party-integrations.md

   - development
   - rspec
   - ruby
+intro: "Whenever a web app has integrations with external APIs (which, let's face, happens most of the time nowadays), there's usually an increased complexity about it when it comes to testing."
 ---

 Whenever a web app has integrations with external APIs (which, let's face, happens most of the time nowadays), there's usually an increased complexity about it when it comes to testing.